 During the server hardening process, in addition to limiting the rights of accounts that are used by users and applications, it’s also a good idea to create roles, remove others, and add or subtract Windows Features as needed.
 For instance, creating sub-roles for lower-tier administrators means that access doesn’t need to be an all-or-nothing affair.
 Junior administrators can be given the right to edit users’ configuration files without letting them view private files in users’ home directories or providing access to the configuration settings for file or application servers.

 SQL administrators can likewise be given rights to create and run test queries on some servers while being blocked from making changes to production servers.
-Features work in similar ways at the application level — If there’s no need for an HTTP or HTTPS server on an SQL or file server, removing that role can reduce potential attack vectors and other vulnerabilities at this step of server hardening.
+Features work in similar ways at the application level — If there’s no need for an HTTP or HTTPS server on an SQL or file server, removing that role can reduce potential attack vectors and other vulnerabilities at this step of Windows server hardening.

 #5 NTP (Network Time Protocol) Configuration